staabm/staabm.github.io/_posts/2023-05-01-diff-speeding.md

 ### Disable diffing should be fast

-One thing I wanted to rule out first is, whether the diff creation also slows down the whole process when using the `--no-diff` option.
+One thing I wanted to rule out first is, whether the diff creation also slows down the whole process when using the `--no-diffs` option.

 Turned out when running Rector and we are not interested in the diff, we still pay for it: